 Now that you understand the mechanism, the incentives, and the political alignment—here's what it looks like for one person.

 Meet Bob.
-Former analyst.
+Former Software Salesman.
 Mortgage holder.
 Father.

 Bob's company deployed AI systems over the past year, and one by one, his colleagues were let go.
 Last month, it was Bob's turn.
 He's 43, he has a family, and the career he spent two decades building is gone.

 Bob files for unemployment.
 He gets a modest check.
 He looks for work, but the jobs in his field are vanishing everywhere.
 The few retraining programs available are preparing people for roles that AI will master within a few years.
 His mortgage is due.
 His savings will last maybe four months.
 Bob is terrified, and so are millions of others like him.
+And unemployment benefits don't last forever—when the checks stop, where does Bob turn?
+What is he forced to do?

 Bob receives his Human Credit.
 Because he's been displaced by automation, Congress has ensured his credit carries substantial value—enough to cover his family's needs throughout the transition and beyond.
 Bob doesn't need to panic.
 He doesn't need to drain his savings.
 The system was designed for exactly this moment.